 Wifi is free and the signal is strong in the rooms.
 There is also a desk in the room where you could easily set up a laptop.
 This would make a great hotel for digital nomads or business travelers, too.

-Overall, this is a great hotel for basically any type of traveler.
+Overall, this is a great hotel for most types of travelers.
 They definitely go out of their way to make sure families have what they need.
 The proximity to the train station and the city center make this hotel very appealing, as well.
-If you have a limited amount of time in Munich, Sofitel Munich Bayerpost is the perfect, centrally located hotel.
+If you have a limited amount of time or just want to feel pampered, Sofitel Munich Bayerpost is the perfect, centrally located luxury hotel in Munich.